Skip to main content

 A lease clause that reads "Tenant shall pay its proportionate share of Operating Expenses, excluding capital expenditures with a useful life in excess of five years" requires legal and business judgment to apply.
 What counts as a capital expenditure?
 Who determines useful life?
 Does a roof repair with a 7-year useful life qualify as recoverable?

 Real-world example: A tenant's lease excludes "structural repairs."
 The building needs $85,000 in parking garage waterproofing.
 Is the parking deck structural?
 In some jurisdictions, yes.
 In others, it depends on the specific work performed.
-An AI model will give you a confident-sounding answer — but it is not practicing law, and treating its output as a legal determination is a liability trap.
+An AI model will give you a confident-sounding answer.
+But it is not practicing law, and treating its output as a legal determination is a liability trap.

 3. Sign-Off Authority